Gibbons-Lab/pipelines/metagenomics/README.md

   --trim_front [str]            How many bases to trim from the 5' end of each read.
   --min_length [str]            Minimum accepted length for a read.
   --quality_threshold [str]     Smallest acceptable average quality.
-  --threshold [str]             Smallest abundance threshold used by Kraken.
+  --threshold [str]             Smallest abundance threshold (in reads) used by Kraken.
 ```